 As we’ve just covered, Duolingo is famed for being a free way to learn languages.
 It’s quite literally their mission to make language learning ‘free, fun, and accessible to all. ’

 And make no mistake: Duolingo Plus is a very premium service.
-The monthly price is enough to make anyone wince, especially when you consider how solid a free membership already is.
+Unless you go for the Family Plan, it’s pretty expensive, especially when you consider how solid a free membership already is.

 But as we all know, the owl is persuasive, so eventually I gave in and subscribed.